CSR

 – P 10: No precarious employment

--P 11 : No bonded labor
+– P 11: No bonded labor

 – P 12: Environmental protection

-– P 13: Ethical behavior of businesses
+– P 13: Ethical business conduct

 Each principle is rated from A to E, from exceptional to unacceptable.